Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Most hotels have a laundry service and prefer that you don’t wash clothes in the bathroom sinks.
 If there is no laundry service, and you don’t want to wash your jeans and wait a day or two for them to dry, asking at the hotel desk is a good place to start.

-Please note that it is considered demeaning to wash someone else’s underpants, so we ask that you wash your own underpants.
+Please note that it is considered demeaning to wash someone else’s underpants, so we ask that you wash your own undies.
 Hang them to dry discreetly in the bathroom.

 Do I need any vaccinations or immunizations?

 This varies with each country.
-Make an appointment with your travel doctor and take your tour itinerary with you.
-Some areas of certain countries require malaria pills and others do not; same with Yellow Fever and others such as Cholera and Typhoid.
-He or she will have all the latest requirements at hand.
+Make an appointment with your travel doctor/clinic and take your tour itinerary with you.
+Some areas of certain countries require malaria pills and others do not; same with Yellow Fever and others, such as Cholera and Typhoid.
+The travel nurse or physician will have all the latest requirements at hand.

 How much physical activity is involved during the trip?